bHartiii/Keep-Notes/README.md

     * List all archived notes
     * List all trashed notes
     * Add labels to a note
+    * Add collaborators to note
+    * Add or Remove reminder to a note
+    * Searh notes

 - **JWT Token :** JWT is an encoded JSON string that is passed in headers to authenticate requests.
 It is usually obtained by hashing JSON data with a secret key.
 This means that the server doesn't need to query the database every time to retrieve the user associated with a given token.